nessamurmur/chaos_monkeys/README.md

 copy `dirstroyer/dirstroyer.sh` wherever you want in your filesystem and edit your crontab to run the task as often as you like.

+The first argument passed to dirstroyer will be the directory to destroy The second will be the chance it will be destroyed.

+Example crontab
+`@daily path/to/dirstroyer.sh ~/code 20`

 ### Contributing

 1. Fork it